 God Is Merciful Not to Tell Us Everything

-There is more mercy than we realize when God chooses not to tell us everything.
-When the disciples were with Jesus on the Mount of Olives just before his ascension to the Father, one of them asked a question that must have been on everyone’s mind: “Lord, will you at this time restore the kingdom to Israel?”
+On the Mount of Olives with Jesus, just before his ascension to the Father, one of the disciples asked a question that must have been on everyone’s mind: “Lord, will you at this time restore the kingdom to Israel?”
 (Acts 1:6).

 It had been a long wait.
-2,000 years had passed since Abraham had been promised a seed that would bless all the families of the earth.
-It had been 1,500 years since Moses foretold that a great prophet would arise to lead the people and 1,000 years had gone by since David had been promised an eternal heir to his throne.
+Two thousand years had passed since God promised to give Abraham a seed that would bless all the families of the earth; 1,500 years had passed since God told Moses that a great prophet would arise to lead the people, and a thousand years had passed since God promised to place an eternal heir of David upon the throne.

-Now, after Jesus's glorious, triumphal resurrection they finally understood why the King had to suffer and die before the kingdom could really come.
+Now, after Jesus’s triumphal resurrection, they finally understood why the King had to suffer and die before the kingdom could really come.
 Jesus was the sacrificial Lamb of God whose death would atone for all the sins of all his people for all time.

 It all made glorious sense.